 A ‘New Beginnings Award’ from Yorkshire Arts enabled her to give up her ‘day job’ and thoroughly enjoy doing an MA in Creative Writing (she now has two MAs, so officially can put MAMA on her business cards).
 She busks again, at whatever literary work comes her way.
 She has appeared at many Literature Festivals and venues such as the West Yorkshire Playhouse and the National Centre for Early Music.
 She judges short story and poetry competitions, and has led creative writing groups almost everywhere, working with children, adults and writers with mental health needs.

 Eleven collections of her poetry have been published, and her poems, short stories and articles have appeared in many anthologies and journals and been broadcast on radio.
-Pauline has now completed recording Border 7 as an Audio Book.
-Pauline’s most recent collection of poetry, Time Traveller, was recently published by Graft Poetry.
+Her most recent collection of poetry, Time Traveller, was published by Graft Poetry in 2017.

 Pauline loves singing, travel, art and doing illustrations.

-In 2018 Pauline was a finalist for the 2018 York Culture Awards Excellence in Writing Award.
+In 2018 she was a finalist for the 2018 York Culture Awards Excellence in Writing Award.
 Pauline's work on Poetic Justice was part of the submission for her nomination.